drghirlanda/alex/Docs/AlexManual.md

 \phantomsection \addcontentsline{toc}{section}{Troubleshooting}
 \section*{Troubleshooting}

 Errors may arise if design files have incorrect or incomplete information.
-Presently, alex performs some checks at startup, but some errors are caught only as they occur while running the experiment.
-We advise to always run the experiment a few times before putting it into production.
-If you think errors are due to bugs in alex, please write us at the address in \hyperref[contacts]{Contacts}.
-Also do contact us if you think that your design files are correct but the experiment does not run as you expect.
+With a few exceptions, all errors print a hopefully informative message both on the standard console output (terminal) and on screen.
+A few errors that may occur before the screen is set up, such as not finding necessary files, are reported only on the standard output.
+When running alex through the PEBL launcher, these messages will appear in files `stdout.txt` and `stderr.txt`, which PEBL creates in the folder where alex is run.

 In addition to double quotes in CSV design files (see the footnote below Table \ref{phases}), alex requires final line endings in these files.